 A part-time amusement-park manager, Bushnell was 26 when he founded Atari.
 In 1972, he and his team released Pong – a game that came to define the era.

 Atari made video games an enduring pop-culture phenomenon.
 It was the first Silicon Valley based tech company to permeate the masses.

-In its heyday, Atari was a $3.2 billion giant, bigger than the entire Hollywood.
+In its heyday, Atari was a $3.2 billion giant – way bigger than the entire Hollywood of the time.
 But the upward trend did not last long as Atari failed to push out one blockbuster game after another.

 Bushnell, in ways more than one, epitomized the initial waves of Valley’s startup culture.
 He wasn’t extraordinarily bright, but he knew how to hustle and he put that to good use.

 Apple – The Hustler-Hacker Duo that never got along

-Valley of Genius also explores the story of two Steves.
+Valley of Genius explores the story of two Steves.
 Jobs and Wozniak.

 That Steve Jobs was a hard taskmaster who drove others around him crazy has been corroborated by many.
 But you would be surprised at some of the opinions of those who worked very closely with him.

 “If Steve Jobs had started without me, where would he have gone?
 Keep in mind Steve tried to make 4 computers in his life – Apple III, the Lisa, Macintosh and the NeXT – all failed.“Steve Wozniak, Co-founder Apple Inc

-It’s intriguing how the two came to loggerheads over the years so much so that when Jobs passed away, Wozniak chose to skip his memorial service.
+It should not surprise you that over the years, Jobs and Wozniak became so apathetic to each other that when Jobs passed away, Wozniak chose to skip his memorial service.

 His account of Jobs gives you the impression that Steve Wozniak is an embittered man.
 He feels Jobs stole his entitlements.
 There might be an element of truth to that.
 Wozniak was a hacker genius, but Jobs was craftier of the two.